 Internet filters are, by their nature, blunt tools.
 There’s a trade off between failing to block bad material and blocking harmless content.

 The same goes for artistic content.
 Filters are incapable of drawing lines in the right place.

 Researchers found that filters designed to shield young people from pornography might block 90 percent of adult content.
 At the same time they can block up to a quarter of inoffensive pages.

 Tinker with algorithms to permit more inoffensive material generally means letting more porn through.

 Filter advocates talk about artificial intelligence helping, but that often makes matters worse.
 Filters don’t understand context or nuance.
 AI is usually terrible at context or nuance.

 Much of the focus with internet filters is on dealing with web pages.
 These days they account for a fraction of online material.
 Peer-to-peer networks, instant messaging and social media platforms are a bigger problem.

 There are other issues with filtering.
 Protecting children might be straightforward, but teenagers are often more tech-savvy than adults.

-While filters they are often set up with good intent, they can be used for broader censorship, even shutting down political opponents.
+While governments often set up filters with good intent, they can be used for censorship, even shutting down political opponents.